Learn Arabic with Rosetta Stone

 Rosetta Stone is a fabulous way to learn a language.- Christine Long

 - INTERACTIVE SOFTWARE — Our award-winning course.
-Start with the basics in Level 1 and build toward conversational proficiency in the Complete Course
+Start with the basics in Level 1 and build toward conversational proficiency.

 - ACCESS FOR THE WHOLE FAMILY — Install the software on up to 2 computers, for use by up to 5 household members.

 - ONLINE UPGRADE OPTIONS — You can purchase additional online services including live tutoring sessions, mobile apps and more.

 Takes you from total beginner to conversational proficiency, and you learn to engage in social interactions, share ideas, express feelings, negotiate complex situations, engage in general discussions and much more.